LoganHyslop/LoganHyslop.github.io/_pages/cv.md

   * Math 234 (Topics in Differential Geometry)

 * Winter 2022-2023
-  * Math 197 (Reading course with Professor Raphael Rouquier on Semi-Topological K Theory)
+  * Math 197 (Reading course with Professor Rouquier on Semi-Topological K Theory)
   * Math 207A (Topics in Number Theory, on Abelian Varieties)
   * Math 212B (Advanced Homological Algebra)
   * Math 214A (Algebraic Geometry)